Are termites blind?

 How do you get termites?

 Termite nests reach enormous sizes every year.
 At 5 years of age, the nest starts producing reproductive adult king and queens.
-The consistent requirement to feed these continuous growing nests needs nourishment.
+The consistent requirement to feed these continuously growing nests needs nourishment.
 The harvests of all wood types are on the list of worker termites.
 You are frequently at risk for termites unless you develop termite walls of security or line the soil with control items.

 When do termites swarm?